As a commitment to nurturing artists we provide a number of fellowships and residencies.

 The Balnaves Foundation and Belvoir St Theatre are committed to supporting new work by Aboriginal and Torres Strait Islander theatre artists.

-In 2025 the Fellowship continues to evolve to meet the needs of the artistic community.
-The Fellowship is open to playwrights to write a new play and also to directors or writer/directors that can lead the creation of an Indigenous-led new stage work, whether that be a new play, an adaptation or through a devised process.
-It also includes an invitation to have a voice in Belvoir’s artistic decision-making.
+This Fellowship is open to both playwrights to write a new play and to directors or writer/directors that can lead the creation of an Indigenous led new stage work, whether that be a new play, an adaptation or through a devised process.
+It also includes an invitation to have a voice in Belvoir’s artistic decision-making processes.

 The platform that the Balnaves Fellowship has created for me has really helped expand my vision as a theatre maker, and has given me access to some of strongest creatives in the country.
 I’ve been able to participate in creative discussions and observe rehearsal room processes that, as an actor, I would normally not have access to.
 An opportunity like this is rare and I would strongly recommend to any mob out there looking to level up on their artistic journey.